suvom24/gcp_vertex_ai/README.md

        a.
 In your GCP Console, navigate to Cloud Storage.

        b.
-Create a new bucket in the "us-central" region (important for AutoML compatibility).
+Create a new bucket in the "us-central" region (important for AutoML compatibility)

-  4. Upload Data: Upload the downloaded face recognition dataset folder to your Cloud Storage bucket.
+  3. Upload Data: Upload the downloaded face recognition dataset folder to your Cloud Storage bucket.

-  5. Create Vertex AI Notebook:
+  4. Create Vertex AI Notebook:

         a.
 Go to the Vertex AI Workbench section of your GCP Console.

         b.
 Create a new user-managed notebook.

-  7. Prepare Data:
+  5. Prepare Data:

         a.
 Open the notebook you created.